robert-richardson-1/robert-richardson-1/README.md

 # Hi, I'm Robert Richardson! 👋

 I'm a junior at the University of Notre Dame, and I am learning about data science!
 I have been looking forward to learning the ins and outs of data science recently, so I am finally taking on the task!
-Through my studies, I hope to learn further about analysis, presentation, and customization.
-My goal is to be able to create my own data science projects and display them for others to gain insights!
+Through my studies, I want to learn further about analysis, presentation, and customization.
+My goal is to be able to create my own data science projects, display them for others to gain insights, and improve my data storytelling skills!

 ## Education
 * **(Working Towards) Bachelor of Arts in Economics** - University of Notre Dame 🍀